JAMG HE Conjure Sculpt high-detailed resin with very clear detail performance, the best resin for miniatures and display pieces.

 CHITUBOX has some great tutorials to explain how to add support

 Your local printing environment and resin setting greatly affect the final print quality.
-Conjure series resin requests temperature at 25-30 ℃.
+Conjure series resin requests a temperature of 25-30 ℃.

 Conjure resin printing profile guide, Click here